-Update 4.15.2013 - Application - For those applying to start the EMU PA Program in May 2014, the program requires a completed CASPA application and EMU PA Program Supplemental Application by September 1, 2013.
+The EMU PA Program Admissions Requirements were developed to be straightforward and attainable for prospective applicants.
+They are intended to serve as a guide for those interested in applying to the EMU PA Program.
+For those planning to apply to start the EMU PA Program in May 2015, the program requires a completed CASPA application and EMU PA Program Supplemental Application by September 1, 2014.
 See Admissions Process for more details.

 A baccalaureate degree from a regionally accredited college/university or appropriate international institution must be completed prior to matriculation.
 Candidates may apply while their degree is in progress, but degree completion demonstrated by transcript evaluation is necessary prior to matriculation into the PA Program.

 A minimum GPA of 3.0 is required at the time of application.
-This GPA can be attained with a cumulative undergraduate, a completed graduate, or an overall GPA.
+This GPA can be attained by any one of the following: cumulative undergraduate, a completed graduate, or an overall GPA.
+These GPAs are calculated by CASPA.
 A cumulative undergraduate GPA includes all college courses taken prior to receiving a bachelor degree and undergraduate courses taken after receiving a bachelor degree (such as pre-admission courses).
 The overall GPA includes all undergraduate, post-baccalaureate, and graduate courses (not doctoral).
 It is the expectation that the average successful applicant has a GPA much higher than 3.0.

 All of the following pre-admission courses must be completed and fulfill all associated requirements prior to matriculation into the EMU PA Program.
 Visit Pre-Admissions Courses for more detailed information, including deadlines for completion of courses.

 The GRE revised General Test or GRE General Test is required.
 There is no test, such as MCAT, that is acceptable as a substitute for the GRE.
 There is no minimum GRE score necessary to be considered for admission.